-- a.
+a.
 Termination.
 The Director of DPHSS may, when the interest of DPHSS, DSC so require, terminate this contract in whole or in part, for the convenience of DPHSS, DSC.
-DPHSS, DSC shall give written notice of the termination to the Contractor specifying the part of the contract terminated and when termination becomes effective. - b.
-Contractor's Obligations.
-Contractor shall incur no further obligations in connection with the terminated work and on the date set in the notice of termination the contractor will stop work to the extent specified.
-Contractor shall also terminate outstanding orders and subcontracts as they relate to the terminated professional services.
-Contractor shall settle the liabilities and claims arising out of the termination of subcontracts and orders connected with the terminated professional services.
-DPHSS, DSC may direct the Contractor to assign Contractor's right, title, and interest under terminated orders or subcontracts to the territory.
-Contractor must still complete the professional services not terminated by the notice of termination and may incur obligations as are necessary to do so.
+DPHSS, DSC shall give written notice of the termination to the Offeror specifying the part of the contract terminated and when termination becomes effective.

+b.
+Offeror's Obligations.
+Offeror shall incur no further obligations in connection with the terminated work and on the date set in the notice of termination the offeror will stop work to the extent specified.
+Offeror shall also terminate outstanding orders and subcontracts as they relate to the terminated professional services.
+Offeror shall settle the liabilities and claims arising out of the termination of subcontracts and orders connected with the terminated professional services.
+DPHSS, DSC may direct the Offeror to assign Offeror's right, title, and interest under terminated orders or subcontracts to the territory.
+Offeror must still complete the professional services not terminated by the notice of termination and may incur obligations as are necessary to do so.

-In the event there are any deliverables and/or reports due per this Agreement, the Contractor and DPHSS, DSC shall meet and set up the delivery dates for those items if not set forth in the written notice of termination.
+In the event there are any deliverables and/or reports due per this Agreement, the Offeror and DPHSS, DSC shall meet and set up the delivery dates for those items if not set forth in the written notice of termination.

 - c.
 Compensation.
-Contractor shall invoice DPHSS, DSC in keeping with the Compensation for Services section of this Agreement for Contractor's professional services performed up to the date of termination. - 12.
+Offeror shall invoice DPHSS, DSC in keeping with the Compensation for Services section of this Agreement for Offeror's professional services performed up to the date of termination. - 12.
 PROGRAM TRANSITION.
-In the event of a termination or expiration of this Agreement, Contractor shall take all steps necessary to ensure a smooth and professional transition of the program to prevent any interruption of the services to the clients and to preserve the integrity of the program.
-The Contractor shall immediately prepare to relinquish all program related information, files, major equipment items, services contributions, and program income (contributions, donations, and gifts) remaining balances and all other operational, administrative and services documents and/or items to DPHSS, DSC.
+In the event of a termination or expiration of this Agreement, Offeror shall take all steps necessary to ensure a smooth and professional transition of the program to prevent any interruption of the services to the clients and to preserve the integrity of the program.
+The Offeror shall immediately prepare to relinquish all program related information, files, major equipment items, services contributions, and program income (contributions, donations, and gifts) remaining balances and all other operational, administrative and services documents and/or items to DPHSS, DSC.